tobiste/tectonicr/README.md

 # PlateTectonicStressR

-**PlateTectonicStressR** is a free and open-source **R** package for modeling and analyzing the direction of the maximum horizontal stress using relative plate motion geometries.
+**PlateTectonicStressR** is a free and open-source **R** package for modeling and analyzing the direction of the maximum horizontal stress based on the empirical link between stress and relative plate motion.

 ## Prerequisites